Viral Vectors 101: What is a Virus (and a Viral Vector)?

 By Rachel Leeson

 Viruses survive by hijacking the machinery of the cells they infect.
-Once they enter a cell, they treat their viral genome as a “payload” that is delivered to the cell, which then uses its own machinery to replicate the viral genome and proteins.
-This is, for the intrepid researcher looking for molecular biology tools, a very useful skill.
+Once they enter a cell, they treat their viral genome as a “payload” that is delivered to the cell.
+The cell then uses its own machinery to replicate the viral genome and proteins.
+This is, for the intrepid researcher looking for molecular biology tools, a very useful trait.

 Virus structure